HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: The Approach

 \textbf{Residual blocks}.
 Each residual block in our network comprises two convolutional layers with a kernel size of 3 that preserve the input's spatial and channel dimensions.
 A skip connection adds the input features to the output features of the second convolution before the activation function.

 \textbf{Context-Guided Dynamic Decoder (CGDD) block}.
-The context-guided dynamic decoder block includes bilinear upsampling to increase the spatial dimensions, followed by a dynamic convolutional layer.
+The CGDD block includes bilinear upsampling to increase the spatial dimensions, followed by a dynamic convolutional layer.
 The convolution contains $5 \times 5$ kernels and reduces the channel size by half.
 The parameters $\theta_k$ of this convolution are generated dynamically during inference time by the DFG block.

 It is important to emphasize that all dynamic parameters are generated pixel-wise in that there exists a separate convolutional kernel for each pixel.
 This spatial adaptation is motivated by the fact that the pixels of an event camera work independently from each other.
-When there is more motion in one part of the scene, events are generated at a higher rate at corresponding pixels and the resulting voxel grid is denser in those regions.
+When there is more motion in one part of the scene, events are generated at a higher rate at corresponding pixels, and the resulting voxel grid is denser in those regions.
 Our design enables the network to learn and use different filters for each part of the scene according to different motion patterns and event rates, making it more effective to process the event voxel grid with spatially varying densities.

 \textbf{Standard Decoder blocks}.
 Each standard decoder block consists of bilinear upsampling followed by a standard convolutional layer.
 The details are the same as the context-guided dynamic decoder, except that the parameters are learned at training time and fixed at inference time.